usman-shaheen/calculadora/README.md

 ## GitHub Repository

-You can find the source code for this project on GitHub: [Calculadora](http://calculador.io/) Alternatively You can also find the source code for this project on GitHub: [12 weeks from today](https://weeksfromtoday.com/)
+You can find the source code for this project on GitHub: [Calculadora](http://calculador.io/)

+Alternatively, You can also find the source code for this project on GitHub: [12 weeks from today](https://weeksfromtoday.com/)

 ## Credits